Best Star Wars comics Boba Fett

 Artists: Doug Wheatley, Dave Ross, Lui Antonio, Gabriel Guzman

-The incredible artwork of penciller Doug Wheatley was very much admired in this series that replaced Dark Horse’s previous Star Wars: Republic.
-The comic is placed on the Star Wars timeline between Revenge of the Sith and about 20 years before A New Hope, encompassing the days following the events in Purge.
-This comic series also intertwines with the Dark Lord: The Rise of Darth Vader, making it an integral part of several storylines being one of the best Star Wars comics.
+Renowned for the exceptional artwork of penciller Doug Wheatley, this series replaced Dark Horse’s previous Star Wars: Republic.
+The comic is set between Revenge of the Sith and about 20 years before A New Hope, bridging the gap between the prequel trilogy and the original trilogy.
+It also intertwines with the novel Dark Lord: The Rise of Darth Vader, making it an essential part of the Darth Vader comic series and the broader Star Wars narrative.

 Tag & Bink Are Dead